 Pinks...

 ...not the flowers.
 Rose, glowy pinks, dusty pinks.
 North African pink that goes well with oranges, greens, blues--actually anything.
 They're geniuses with color.
 From only alice's Marrakesh sets.
 She's added more colors for which we are grateful.
 The window/door/wall & color fixation continues.
-(And so does the laundry.)
+(And so does the laundry.)ciao-meow,

 GG's editor